Alibabade/academic-kickstart/basic_command.md

 1. add a new post:

-hugo new --kind post content/post/post_name.md
+hugo new --kind post content/post/post_name.md add a new project: hugo new --kind project content/project/project_name.md
 2. open server for sites
 hugo server
 3. git status